ArizonaJuggerLeague/arizonajuggerleague.github.io/pages/aboutjugger.md

 Here’s the basic flow of a Jugger game:

 1. **The Start**: The referee signals the beginning of a run with a countdown: "3… 2… 1… Jugger!"
 Both teams charge toward the center to claim the jugg.
-2. **The Action**: The Runners race to grab the skull and carry it to the opposing team’s goal to score a point.
+2. **The Action**: The Runners race to grab the jugg and carry it to the opposing team’s goal to score a point.
 Meanwhile, Enforcers use their boffers—foam weapons like staffs, swords, or chains—to strike opponents and defend their Runner.
 When a player is hit, they’re "downed" and must kneel for a set number of stones (5, or 8 if hit by a chain) before rejoining the action.
 3. **Scoring**: The Runner scores by placing the jugg into the opposing goal.
-After a point, the skull is returned to the center, teams reset to their endlines, and the next run begins.
+After a point, the jugg is returned to the center, teams reset to their endlines, and the next run begins.
 4. **Winning**: Games are played for time, and reaching a certain stone count - typically 150 - ends the half, even if a run is in progress!
 The stone counter only increments while a run is happening.
 The team with the most points at the end of the two halves wins!

 If a match ends in a tie, a dramatic tiebreaker called the "Golden Jugg" begins.
 The next team to score with a special golden jugg decides the victor.